 Depending on the level of gas created and to how many cycles of antimicrobials are needed.
 Diet plays a huge part in the treatment plan as you are trying to reduce the available food for the bacteria but still nourish your body to maintain health.
 There are some well tested diets for SIBO but as everyone is different it is best to seek help here.

 Finally SIBO is a very difficult condition to treat and it has a very high relapse rate – (45% of patients will relapse after 9 months) so there needs to be a lifestyle protocol put in place so all the risk factors can be reduced.

-If you would like any more details about SIBO or would like to have a free 15 minute consultation with me if you think you have SIBO or SIBO like symptoms.
+If you would like any more details about SIBO or would like to have a free 15 minute GUT HEALTH ASSESSMENT with me if you think you have SIBO or SIBO like symptoms.
 Go to Book Now and I look forward to having a chat with you about SIBO.